|

 Fort Pike National Historical Monument - New Orleans, Louisiana - Begun in 1819 and completed in 1826, Fort Pike was named for the explorer and soldier General Zebulon Montgomery Pike (1779-1813) whose name is also attached to Pike's Peak in the Rocky Mountains.
 Fort Pike is the first of the Third System fortifications, a group of brick and masonry structures built between 1816 and 1867.
 The fort was designed to withstand attack from land or sea.

 Gallier Historic House - New Orleans, Louisiana - In 1857, esteemed New Orleans architect, James Gallier, Jr., put his considerable talent to work designing a residence of his own.
-Experience this wonderfully furnished home with its detailed garden, elegant carriageway, and restored slave quarters.
+Experience this wonderfully furnished home with its detailed garden, elegant carriage way, and restored slave quarters.

-Grevenberg House - Franklin, Louisiana - In 1972, the Grevemberg House Museum held official opening ceremonies.
+Grevemberg House - Franklin, Louisiana - In 1972, the Grevemberg House Museum held official opening ceremonies.
 The initial goal of saving the house was accomplished, and in 1980, the Grevemberg House was placed on the National Register of Historic Places.

 Hermann-Grima House - New Orleans, Louisiana - Prior to the Civil War, prosperous Creole families enjoyed an elegant lifestyle in the Vieux Carré.
 Walk through this meticulously restored residence and experience the Golden Age of New Orleans.